Entanglement distribution over 155 km metropolitan fiber using a CMOS-compatible silicon chip: Entangled source characterization

 Once the signal and idler photons are filtered, they first pass through two quarter-wave plates (QWP) to compensate for polarization distortion caused by the connecting fibers.
 Each arm of the entangled photons are then projected into different polarization bases, using half-wave plates (HWP) and polarizing beam splitters.
 During source characterization, a short length of fiber replaces the deployed fibers, directly connecting the source to the measurement setup.

 The HWP in the signal arm is fixed at $\theta_s$, while the HWP in the idler arm rotates for \ang{180}.
 Photons are detected by SNSPDs, with the coincidence count recorded during the rotation.
 The single photons are detected with SNSPDs, with the efficiency for idler channel at 45\% while efficiency for signal channel is at 49\%.
-Fig.~\ref{93kmCurve}.(a) displays the observed raw coincidence rate as a function of $\theta_i$.
+Fig.~\ref{93kmCurve}.(a) displays the observed raw coincidence rate as a function of $\theta_i$, with the error bars estimated from Poisson statistics.
 The maximum observed coincidence at the peak of the coincidence curves is 230 kcps, corresponding to an overall brightness of 460,000 entangled photon pairs a second.
 The fidelity to the bell state is 97.90(3)\%.
 This source is over 3 orders of magnitude brighter than sources in other literature reports.
 This comparison is provided in Fig.~\ref{literatureReview}.
 When the source is operating at low brightness conditions, fidelity can be enhanced to 99.85(6)\%, and the experimental data detailed in Table~\ref{source comparison}.

+To further verify the presence of entanglement, a Bell test was performed by measuring the violation of the Clauser-Horne-Shimony-Holt (CHSH) inequality.
+Polarization correlations in four measurement bases were recorded, and the CHSH $S$ parameter was calculated for the source at various brightness levels.
+The highest observed $S$ value is 2.82(2) at 8 kcps brightness, and $S$ remains well above the classical bound of 2 even at the highest measured pair rates.

-\subsection{Asymmetric entanglement distribution over 93 km distance}
+\section{Asymmetric entanglement distribution over 93 km distance}

 The signal photons are first connected to the NUS-SUTD-NUS deployed fiber which is 93 km, exhibiting a 35.4 dB loss as measured by an optical time domain reflectometer (OTDR).
 The idler photons are detected at the source.
 The propagation loss is calculated to be 0.38 dB/km, which is higher than the typical 0.16 dB/km observed in fiber spools or 0.25 dB/km in submarine fibers \cite{wengerowsky2019entanglement,wengerowsky2020passively}.
 This increased loss is primarily due to the connection junctions in practical metropolitan fibers.
 When the dispersion compensation module (DCM) is added, 4.3 dB extra loss is also included to the fiber system.